Cotto vs Saltillo: What are the differences?

 Saltillo vs Cotto Tile

-Terracotta loosely translates to baked earth.
-Terracotta is generally a clay based, fired earthenware or ceramic.
-Unless specified, terracotta is typically unglazed and porous.
-Terracotta is often used for tableware, pottery, roofing, building materials and of course tiles.
+Terracotta, which translates to "baked earth," is a clay-based, fired earthenware or ceramic material.
+Unless specified otherwise, terracotta is typically unglazed and porous.
+It is commonly used for tableware, pottery, roofing, building materials, and, of course, tiles.

 Cotto tiles are available in three color options: Sienna, Umber, and Tierra.